yoeven/0cache/README.md

-# Alt Cache
+# 0cache

-Alt cache allows you to cache expensive operations in your code by simply wrapping your function with the `cache` function.
+0cache allows you to cache expensive operations in your code by simply wrapping your function with the `cache` function.
 This project was inspired by [Vercel's unstable_cache](https://nextjs.org/docs/app/api-reference/functions/unstable_cache) simple syntax and is built on top of [Dzero's DB](https://dzero.dev) for fast caching and smooth invalidation

 - 🔌 Plug and play into any JS/TS project
 - 🎯 Simple wrapper syntax on any function